 How to consume kirkland signature - mandrine orange segments, 1/4 cup, mixed fruit jam, orange, strawberries without glucose spikes

-Pair the fruit and jam with a source of protein, such as a handful of nuts or a serving of Greek yogurt, to help slow down the absorption of sugar.
+Add a source of protein to your meal, such as a handful of nuts, a serving of Greek yogurt, or a hard-boiled egg.
+Protein can help slow the absorption of sugar into the bloodstream.

 Add Healthy Fats

-Include healthy fats in your meal, like a few slices of avocado or a drizzle of olive oil.
-This can help stabilize blood sugar levels.
+Incorporate healthy fats like avocado slices, a sprinkle of chia seeds, or a small serving of almond butter.
+Fats can help stabilize blood sugar levels.

 Choose Whole Grains